LACDR-CDS/SCDR_Bioinformatics_Practical/README.md

  2. The bioinformatics lecture slides
  3. The datasets and notebooks for each practical session, labeled accordingly.

-To use a notebook, use the 'Open in Colab' button at the top, then use File -> Save a copy in Drive to create your own copy where the changes will be saved.
+To use a notebook, click on the SessionN.ipynb file, then use the 'Open in Colab' button at the top, then use File -> Save a copy in Drive to create your own copy where the changes will be saved.